marcorvazquezs/marcorvazquezs.github.io/_pages/home.md

 ---

 I am an IT Professional with a passion for technology and cybersecurity.
-I enjoy tackling new challenges, learning new technologies, finding solutions to problems and constantly improving my skills.
+I enjoy tackling new challenges, learning new technologies, and finding as well as automating solutions to problems.
+I am constantly learning and expanding my skill set.

 I am a goal driven person, always striving towards bigger and more ambitious goals.